By Stephen Lawson. Published at CIO.com. Nov 10, 2015 5:05 AM PT

 The cloud storage and collaboration company will let customers make sure European data stays in Europe

 Data privacy law is murky since Europe's highest court struck down the Safe Harbor agreement long used between the U.S. and Europe.
 Some cloud storage vendors now plan to help enterprises adjust to the new reality.

 Last week, Amazon announced it will build a datacenter in London by 2017 to ensure data sovereignty for local users there.
-Now Syncplicity, a cloud storage and collaboration specialist, will let customers make sure their data stays in Europe and is controlled there.
+Now Syncplicity by Axway, a cloud storage and collaboration specialist, will let customers make sure their data stays in Europe and is controlled there.

 The Safe Harbor arrangement between the U.S. and the European Union let companies transfer information across the ocean for years without running afoul of European privacy laws.
 Cloud storage companies could use datacenters located in the U.S. for information about European customers.

 Last month's ruling in the Court of Justice of the European Union said Safe Harbor wasn't enough.
 Legal authorities are working on arrangements that would provide reliable privacy protection, but that effort is expected to take years.

 In the wake of the ruling, companies that store data in the cloud may determine they're legally bound to keep all information about European customers in Europe.
 Starting next year, Syncplicity by Axway will make that a clickable option.